Xilinx/Vitis_Model_Composer/Tutorials/AIEngine_Library/07-Export_to_Vitis/README.md

 ![](Images/vmc1.png)

-The **Create Testbench** option generates input and reference output data files for the Vitis AIE Simulator, in addition to the graph code.
+The **Generate Testbench** option generates input and reference output data files for the Vitis AIE Simulator, in addition to the graph code.

-3. Click **Generate**.
+3. Click **Export**.

 Wait for code generation to complete.